Jielin-Qiu/EEG_Language_Alignment/README.md

 ### Training

-The `main.py` file is used for training selected models.
+The `main_new.py` file is used for training selected models.
 Arguments are provided for selecting datasets, modalities, models, levels, and tasks.
 Please view the `config.py` file in tandem and customize it as necessary.

 ### Plotting

 The `plot.py` file is used for plotting TSNE, alignment, and brain topological figures.
 Arguments are also provided for selecting datasets, modalities, models, levels, tasks, and types of plots.
+Additionally, `plot_new.py` is used to plot the learning curves.

 ### Citation